 95% of construction design completed

-Bridge deck installation, beam setting and retaining wall installation underway
+Construction of bridge columns and caps nearing completion.
+Bridge deck installation, beam setting and retaining wall installation ongoing

 |B. I-85 Southbound/GA 400 Southbound Merge Modification||March 2011||Completed March 2011, ahead of schedule|